Northwestern vs. Boise State: Odds, spread, over/under - NCAA Tournament First Round

 Northwestern vs. Boise State: Odds, spread, over/under and other Vegas lines - NCAA Tournament First Round

-The No. 10 Boise State Broncos (24-9) will be trying to advance to the second round of the NCAA Tournament when they play the No. 7 Northwestern Wildcats (21-11) on Thursday.
-This 7-10 matchup in the West Region bracket tips off at 7:35 PM.
+The No. 7 Northwestern Wildcats (21-11) and the No. 10 Boise State Broncos (24-9) square off on Thursday for a place in the second round of the NCAA Tournament.
+The first-round matchup starts at 7:35 PM.

-You can take a look at odds, spreads, over/unders and more across multiple sportsbooks for the Northwestern vs. Boise State matchup in this article.
+In this article, you can find the spread and odds across multiple sportsbooks for the Northwestern vs. Boise State matchup.

 Northwestern vs. Boise State Game Info